payu-org/payu/docs/source/config.rst

    The default value requests (almost) all of the nodes' memory for jobs using multiple nodes.

    In general, it is good practice to keep this number as low as possible.

 ``walltime``
    The amount of time required to run an individual job, specified as ``hh:mm:ss``.
 Equivalent to ``qsub -l walltime=TIME``.

-Jobs with shorter walltimes will generally run before jobs with longer walltimes.
+   Jobs with shorter walltimes will generally be prioritised ahead of jobs with longer walltimes.

 ``priority``
    Job priority setting.
 Equivalent to ``qsub -p PRIORITY``.

 ``qsub_flags``
    This is a generic configuration marker for any unsupported qsub flags.
-It will appear be used in any payu calls to ``qsub``.
+This setting is applied to any ``qsub`` calls.

 Collation